 Bilkis Bano an 82-year-old woman who stood in the face of the Citizenship Amendment Act with infectious courage and firm will power.
-Has emerged out as one of the TIME Magazine’s 100 most influential people (2020 edition).
-Her name came as a surprise beside big names likes Mr. Narendra Modi, Ayushmann Khurrana, and many others.
+Not only that, the old woman was also a part of the farmer's protest and was praised by Gal Gadot too.
+Bilkis Bano had emerged out as one of the TIME Magazine’s 100 most influential people (2020 edition).
+Her name came as a surprise alongside big names likes Mr. Narendra Modi, Ayushmann Khurrana, and many others.

 She Is Also Known As 'Dabang Dadi'

 ‘Dabang Dadi’, meaning ‘the audacious granny’ is one of the titles given to 82-year-old Bilkis.
 Because right from the 15th of December, the first day of the anti-CAA protests, Bilkis displayed unshakeable strength and resilience and became the face of the hundreds of other women who walked from their homes every morning to attend the peaceful protests.
 Her audacity and will to open up in front of the others regarding the sensitive issues that the CAA was touching, was the reason that she was named so.

 She always showed up at 8 in the morning, with praying beads in one hand and the Indian Flag in the other.
 Her courage and resistance are two things that she cherishes the most.
 And she never shied away from speaking her heart out in public despite the many fears and pressures from the government.

 Rana Ayyub, a journalist, and writer of the Gujarat Files, even mentioned this in one of his pieces, and we quote "With prayer beads in one hand and tricolour in the other, Bilkis became the voice of the marginalized in India, an 82-year-old who would sit at a protest site from 8 a.m. to midnight,".